 A green Isle in the sea, love,

 (the link above goes to the Poetry Foundation site)

-Here is the poem as featured in Inimical, referencing Werner von Kneussl’s hopeless outlook, following his WWI service:
+Here is the poem as featured in Inimical, referencing Werner von Kneussl’s hopeless outlook, his fear for his own mental state, growing out of his WWI service: